Park Meadows: History

 Park Meadows opened in 1996 with Dillard's, and the first Nordstrom in the state of Colorado.
 Both Foley's (now Macy's) and Joslins opened at the mall in 1997, and JCPenney opened in 1999.
 It became the largest mall in the Denver metropolitan area.

 When Dillard's bought the Joslins chain in 1998, the Park Meadows store was sold to Lord & Taylor, which opened in 1999.
 The Hahn Company, who built the mall, sold it to The Rouse Company the same year.
 A movie theater opened by United Artists closed in 2000 and became Galyan's, now Dick's Sporting Goods.

-Lord & Taylor closed its store at the mall in 2004.
+Lord & Taylor was repositioned and shuttered in 2004.
 Also that year, General Growth Properties acquired the mall when it bought Rouse's portfolio.
-In 2006, the Lord & Taylor building was demolished for an outdoor promenade.
+In 2006, the previous Lord & Taylor outpost was razed for an outdoor promenade.

-Borders Books & Music, a tenant of the outdoor section, closed in 2011.
-A year later, it was replaced by Forever 21.
+Borders Books & Music, a tenant of the outdoor section, ceased operations in 2011.
+A year later Forever 21 opened in its place.
+In 2025, they would cease operations too.

+By 2023, since the government lockdowns, Park Meadows had announced several newest additions, among them are Windsor, Psycho Bunny, Vuori, Blue Nile, Johnny Was, Volcom, and Warby Parker.